-Edward joined the School of Politics and International Relations at Kent as Lecturer in Comparative Politics in 2009 and was promoted to Reader in 2019.
-He received his DPhil in Politics from the University of Oxford in 2004 and before joining the School in 2009 was Research Fellow and Tutor in Politics at Keble College, University of Oxford.
+Edward Morgan-Jones joined the School of Politics and International Relations at Kent as Lecturer in Comparative Politics in 2009 and was promoted to Senior Lecturer in 2014 and Reader in 2019.
+Since 2020 he serves as Divisional Director of Graduate Studies in the Division of Human and Social Sciences.
+Dr Morgan-Jones received his DPhil in Politics from the University of Oxford in 2004 and before joining the School was Research Fellow and Tutor in Politics at Keble College, University of Oxford.

-Edward welcome research students interested in questions related to the choice, operation and effects of political institutions including constitutions, political parties, electoral systems, executives and legislatures either comparatively or in particular countries.
-He is also interested in supervising students who wish to work on questions related to the factors that influence different dimensions of democratic performance.
+He welcomes research students interested in questions related to the choice, operation and effects of political institutions including constitutions, political parties, electioral systems, executives and legislatures either comparatively or in particular countries.

 Current research students